-It might seem that this problem of free-riding in collective struggles can be avoided by trying to explain class struggle in terms of the strictly collective benefit to the group that accures from the struggle, without reference to individuals.
-Working class struggle occurs and takes the forms it does, it might be thought, because it is in the collective interests of the working class as such.
-This kind of answer is unsatisfactory for two reaons.
+It might seem that this problem of free-riding in collective struggles can be avoided by trying to explain class struggle in terms of the strictly collective benefit to the group that accrues from the struggle, without reference to individuals: Working class struggle occurs and takes the forms it does, it might be thought, because it is in the collective interests of the working class as such.
+This kind of answer is unsatisfactory for two reasons.
 First, and most importantly, it basically begs the question, since individuals do make choices to participate or not participate in struggles and this needs explaining.
 Secondly, if specifying the collective interests in an outcome were sufficient to explain individual participation, then the theoretical problem becomes why collective actions so often do not occur even though the group as a whole would benefit from them.

 The task, then, is to explain why individuals choose to participate in struggles in spite of the material pay-offs illustrated in the above matrix.
 Elster argues that such explanations should proceed through the following steps: "first, assume that behaviour is both rational and self-interested; if this does not work, assume at least rationality; only if this is unsuccessful too should one assume that individual participation in collective action is irrational."
 (Making Sense of Marx, p.359).
 This order is not meant to prejudge the substantive question of which kind of explanation is best.
 It could well be that individual participations in collective actions are generally deeply irrational.
-As I argued in section 6.1, however, heuristically the best strategy in general for producing explanations of strategic interactions is to move through these steps.
+Elster here is simply affirming a methodological strategy: in most situations, heuristically the optimal sequence for producing explanations of strategic interactions is to move through these steps.